 It should also be mentioned that at this time, if you have more than 100 friends on either your PS4 or Xbox One friends list, you will not be able to access Ubisoft servers.
 I haven’t seen an official response on when we can expect a patch, but currently they are telling people on the forums to remove friends until you are under the original 100 friend limit of the past-gen consoles.
 Not an ideal solution at all or consumer friendly.

 Many fans were disappointed with the last iteration, claiming Connor felt empty as a hero and the overall feel of the older games was gone.
 This time around though, I believe many will absolutely enjoy this game.
 It still does not focus on stealth, but overall Assassin’s Creed IV is a step up from its predecessor.
 It took the absolute best piece of the previous game, the naval warfare, and created a pirate adventure that has never been seen.
-Sure, the game does suffer some odd issues now and then, but when I can swashbuckle whenever I want, I can overlook it.Note: The Assassin's Creed IV: Black Flag review was written based on both the Xbox 360 and PS4 version of the game.
+Sure, the game does suffer some odd issues now and then, but when I can swashbuckle whenever I want, I can overlook it.Note: Assassin's Creed IV: Black Flag was reviewed on PlayStation 4.
+A digital copy of the game purchased by SelectButton.